If something requires discipline to stay correct, it will eventually become incorrect.

 join("\n")' > latest-posts.md

-This step converts my RSS feed into a deterministic Markdown table.
-No scraping.
-No heuristics.
-No guessing.
+The fetch step converts my RSS feed into a deterministic Markdown table.

 Why the README Is Treated as a Template, Not a File